jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 date:   2014-12-10
 ---

-<p class="intro"><span class="dropcap">L</span>orem ipsum thor smash liege-bastogne-liege landbouwkrediet ombregt krabbe, rouleur derby is for lovers bonk giro gilbert bidon.
-Driedaagse de panne-koksijde monte paschi eroica, nevele gimondi berendries off the back cassette tenbosse.</p>
+<p class="intro"><span class="dropcap">t</span></p>he goal of this post is to (hopefully) introduce you to some methods that will aid you in writing more efficient R code.
+While I am by no means an R expert, I've picked up some techniques in my few years of using R that will hopefully prove beneficial to you!

+### Why?
 R is a programming language primarily used for data science and statistical analysis.
-While R is complimented by many when it comes to data analysis, it's definitely not praised for its efficiency (i.e., it's speed or memory management).
+While R is complimented by many when it comes to data analysis, it's definitely not praised for its efficiency (specifically, it's speed or memory management).
 That's not to say that R isn't very efficient; for the vast majority of cases, it will get the job done and do it well.
 However, it is true that R is not as efficient as it can be.
 This stems from two primary reasons

 1. R is very, very dynamic.
 Although this dynamism gives us more flexibility, when coupled with lexical scoping it results in slower code.
 2. The current most popular implementation of R (gnu-R, this is what you have if you don't know which implementatin of R you have) is far from peak-optimization with regards to the current implementation.

 That said, the point of this post isn't discussing R's current implementation, it's to help you write better R code.
 If you would like to learn more about R, I suggest reading either [BOOK OR BOOK LINK]

-As stated, the goal of this post is to (hopefully) introduce you to some methods that will aid you in writing more efficient R code.
-While I am by no means an R expert, I've picked up some techniques in my few years of using R that will hopefully prove beneficial to you!

 Here is an outline of what I will cover: